 Holly is a warm and supportive psychologist who works with clients from a space of shared curiosity to understand their current difficulties but also their strengths and resources.
 She works together with clients, to build an understanding of where they are, how they got there and what’s keeping them stuck, but also where they want to go in life and what tools they will need along the way.
 Holly provides a safe and nurturing space for adults, adolescents and families to develop skills to manage a range of presenting concerns.

-Holly has worked in various settings including a chronic pain management service and a service providing support for individuals considering bariatric surgery.
-Holly has a particular interest in assisting individuals who feel that their eating is out of control.
-She assists individuals to build their understanding of the triggers for binge eating and supports them to develop new skills so that they can feel more in control of their eating behaviour and improve their self-confidence.
+Holly has experience in various settings including a chronic pain management service and a service providing support for individuals considering bariatric surgery.
+Holly has a particular interest in supporting individuals with their eating and body concerns.
+She assists individuals to build their understanding of their eating behaviour and supports them to develop new skills so that they can feel more in control and improve their self-confidence.

 Bachelor of Science Psychology (Honours)

 University of Technology Sydney

 Holly has a special interest in the following areas:

 - Obsessive compulsive and related disorders